 After just four seasons of excavation, Tinshemet Cave has yielded the largest Middle Paleolithic anthropological assemblage excavated in the Near East during the last few decades.
 Among the human remains, a fully articulated skeleton was discovered in breccia on the terrace in front of the cave, and a child's partially articulated skeleton was found in the first chamber.
 The anthropological assemblage also contains two skulls along with several isolated teeth, which were found in different parts of the cave.
 Human remains are still under excavation.

 The Tinshemet fossils, not yet taxonomically identified, might represent a population of H. sapiens, Neanderthals, or other late Middle/early Late Pleistocene hominins.

-The presence of ochre and special stones brought from distant sources suggests the cave inhabitants' complex symbolic and social behavior.
+The presence of ochre and special stones (ie. basalt) brought from distant sources suggests that the cave inhabitants' might have engaged a complex symbolic and social behavior.

 Various ancient animal species were found during excavations.

 Faunal remains represent an array of local Middle Paleolithic species, possibly showing greater emphasis on large-bodied game.
 The remains are dominated by aurochs (Bos primigenius), Mesopotamian fallow deer (Dama mesopotamica), mountain gazelle (Gazella gazella) and equids.
 Humans were the primary accumulation agents.

 Tinshemet Cave was first surveyed by Moshe Stekelis in the 1940s.
 Excavations at the site were launched in 2016.
 During the excavations the Middle Paleolithic layers were found on the terrace and in the first chamber of the cave.